15 Tips to Keep Your Fridge and Freezer Safe

 It’s important to check the temperature at least once a week and ensure your fridge isn’t overcrowded or placed near any heat sources that could raise its temperature.
 It’s also important to keep an eye on your freezer.
 While freezing temperatures will slow down bacterial growth, they won’t stop it entirely.

 Keeping your freezer at 0 degrees Fahrenheit can help ensure that frozen leftovers and meats maintain their quality for longer.
 To make monitoring easy, consider investing in a refrigerator thermometer that you can quickly check daily.
-Preventing harmful bacterial growth will not only improve the safety of your food but also keep you and your family healthy.
+Preventing harmful bacterial growth will improve your food’s safety and keep you and your family healthy.

 7. Don’t Put Hot Food Directly Into The Fridge Or Freezer